appcelerator-modules/ti.omniture/ios/documentation/index.md

 * data (object): Key/value dictionary containing the context data to be added to the lifecycle hit.

+### <void\> keepLifecycleSessionAlive()

+Sets the preference of lifecycle session keep alive.
+Calling keepLifecycleSessionAlive will prevent your app from launching a new session the next time it is resumed from background.
+Only use this if your app registers for notifications in the background

+### <void\> collectLifecycleData([contextData])

+Begins the collection of lifecycle data.
+This should be the first method called upon app launch.

+* data (Object): A dictionary containing the context data to be added to the lifecycle hit.
+Optional.

 ### <void\> trackState(state [, data])

 Tracks a state with context data.
 This method increments page views.